kng/geoscan-tools/README.md

 Writing to: test_3.dat
 ```
 By looking at the files it looks like 0 and 2 are similar, and 1 and 3 also pretty similar.
-This can be done with `hexdump -v test_0.dat` and comparing, there's probably better tools out there.
+This can be done with `hexdump -v -C test_0.dat` and comparing, there's probably better tools out there.
 So to further process this we can enable raw output which takes all the raw frames and puts them in to a file.

 ```